hazelcast/hazelcast-client-protocol/README.md

 * parameters to existing custom types

 While expanding the protocol, one needs to follow these simple guidelines:
-* `since` field of the protocol definitions of the the newly added parameters, methods, events and custom types should be equal to the current protocol version.
+* `since` field of the protocol definitions of the newly added parameters, methods, events and custom types should be equal to the Hazelcast version that the codec is being updated/introduced for.
 * New services should have the id of the 1 + the highest id of the existing services.
 * New methods should come after the existing methods on the protocol definitions and have the id of the 1 + the id of the method that comes before it.
-* New request, response or event parameters should come after the existing parameters on the protocol definitions and they should be in the increasing order of the protocol versions that is 2.1 parameters should follow 2.0.1 parameters which should follow 2.0 parameters.
+* New request, response or event parameters should come after the existing parameters on the protocol definitions and they should be in the increasing order of the Hazelcast versions.
+That is 4.1 parameters should follow 4.0.1 parameters which should follow 4.0 parameters.
-* New parameters to custom types should come after the existing parameters on the protocol definitions and they should be in the increasing order of protocol versions as described above.
+* New parameters to custom types should come after the existing parameters on the protocol definitions and they should be in the increasing order of Hazelcast versions as described above.
 * Although not necessary, new events or custom types should come after the existing custom types or events on the protocol definitions.
+* Unless it is absolutely necessary, protocol should only be updated for new major or minor Hazelcast releases, not for patch releases.